awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 Setting up your credentials
 ===========================

-To begin using this code sample, you need to add AWS credentials to the :file:`AwsCredentials.properties` file as follows:
+To begin using this code sample, you need to set up AWS credentials.

-1. Open the `AwsCredentials.properties` file.

-2. Set your access key / secret key id combination in the :file:`AwsCredentials.properties` file.
+See :doc:`setup-credentials` for instructions on how to do that.

 .. note:: We recommend that you use the credentials of an IAM user to provide these values.
 For more information, see :doc:`signup-create-iam-user`.